Disney Cruise Advice: Tips & Tricks Onboard the Ship

 In the past, Disney has opened up the buffet area (Cabanas or Marceline Market) for dinner on most nights of the cruise (usually all but the first night), but as a table-service venue, not a buffet.
 There’s no specific time, you just show up and choose from a limited menu that includes some of the same foods served in the main dining rooms (but without all the hoopla).
 Of late they haven’t been doing it, but all indications are that this is a temporary post-pandemic measure because of logistics issues, so it could restart any time.
 If you’d prefer a quieter dinner at your own dining time, ask if it’s an option on your cruise.

 There are fast-food locations up on the pool deck, serving kid-friendly fast food.
 We think the burgers and other sandwiches on a bun are edible, and the mini-wraps are quite good.
-The pizza is not a highlight – the toppings are fine, but the crust is sub-par, except on the Wish, where it is pretty good.
-The Wish also has a barbeque window, and a Mexican food window with choose-your-own ingredient bowls, tacos and burritos (think Chipotle), and both of those options are quite good.
+The pizza is not a highlight – the toppings are fine, but the crust is sub-par, except on the Wish (and we expect on the Treasure & Destiny), where it is pretty good.
+The Wish, Treasure and Destiny also have a barbeque window, and a Mexican food window with choose-your-own ingredient bowls, tacos and burritos (think Chipotle), and both of those options are quite good.
 The fruit is fruit; nothing wrong with it.
 The soft-serve ice cream is not very creamy, but it makes a nice snack on a hot day, and they usually rotate in some unusual flavors like mango or strawberry over the course of the cruise.

 On most ships, there are some small snacks available most of the day.
-In the adult coffee bar, there have generally been free mini-desserts available during the day, and little antipasto nibbles during the evening, but we didn’t see them on the Wish.
+In the adult coffee bar, there have generally been free mini-desserts available during the day, and little antipasto nibbles during the evening, but they’re not present on the Wish, Treasure and Destiny.
 In the adult lounge area on the lower decks, there is usually a (small) hot snack buffet available for part of the evening, either in the pub or the hallway between the various lounges.
 Usually there’s something like a build-your-own nacho bar, plus some sort of hot savory like pigs in a blanket or egg rolls.
-Again, this little mini-buffet has not been present on the Wish.
+Again, this little mini-buffet has not been present on the Wish (and we don’t expect them on the Treasure & Destiny).
 In the pub on each ship, there are about 4-6 extra-cost hot snacks & entrees you can order.
 Typically at least one of the pool deck food stations will be open until midnight, usually pizza.
 From midnight until breakfast time (6:30 or so) room service is the only food option.

 On Alaska cruises, there have usually been some snacks on the front of the ship on the pool deck on the glacier-viewing day, including hot soup in small bread bowls, cookies and hot cocoa.
 They also usually do a special barbecue lunch that day on the deck behind the buffet, typically sausage, fish, and steak.
 Sometimes they have been known to serve elk or another Alaska specialty.
 Make sure you go out to the deck to check it out; we met many people who had no idea the cookout was happening and just ate regular buffet food instead of the fresh-grilled options just a few steps away.